alexs2112/University-Notes/2023-Winter/ARKY205/32 - Origin of European Civilization.md

 	 - Palaces exerting control over the landscape **Knossos**:
  - Prior to Mycenaean domination, not clear that Knossos was the seat of a king/queen
-	 - Rebuilt after the collapse of the First Palaces (1700 BCE), mayby still a ceremonial center
+	 - Rebuilt after the collapse of the First Palaces (1700 BCE), maybe still a ceremonial center
  - Women prominant on many Minoan frescoes dating from the LM I period
 	 - Likely ruling Crete for 200 years between collapse of palaces, later domination by Mycenae **Atlantis Destroyed**: